Code

 I’m fond of this one.

-A comfortable replacement for cut and awk in simple (which is most) scenarios.
+A comfortable replacement for cut in simple (which is most) scenarios.
 It can extract and rearrange delimited fields from each line using slice notation.
-More generally, it transforms tables.

 Solves the maddening problem of securely sending a file to a coworker who is sitting right beside you.
 Pick a password, scream it in their face (not required), and you can both run a single command.